CubicZebra/informatics/docs/source/supplement/supp_b2.rst

 datasets have their respective patterns, and their representations are possibly clustered in high dimension space individually.

-To concrete this abstract concept, imagine two though experiments: training classifiers for distinguishing images of cat and dog, and for distinguishing images of cat and no cat.
+To concrete this abstract concept, imagine two thought experiments: training classifiers for distinguishing images of cat and dog, and for distinguishing images of cat and no cat.
 For the former, obviously you know what those two species look like, but for the later, can you image a precise definition for the class *no cat*?
-A dog can be no cat, however a book, a pen, a cup can also be *no cat*.
+A dog can be no cat, however a book, a pen, a cup can also be called *no cat*.
 Either cat or dog, is narrow concept with explicit definition, abstraction for these narrow concepts is also the suggested scope for practice of current :ref:`AI <AI>` approaches.
 But for *no cat*, it is a comparatively broader concept more than a clear definition.

-Thus, for summary using the following :numref:`Figure %s <classification and anomaly>`, the most difference between binary classification and anomaly determination, is that for binary classification, it actually calculates the most possible margin between two clusters, however for anomaly determination, it only hypotheses the existence of one cluster, then using certain approaches to determine tis boundary of this cluster.
+Thus, for summary using the following :numref:`Figure %s <classification and anomaly>`, the most difference between binary classification and anomaly determination, is that for binary classification, it actually calculates the most possible margin between two clusters, however for anomaly determination, it only hypotheses the existence of one cluster, then using certain approaches to determine the boundary of this cluster.

 .. figure:: https://cdn.jsdelivr.net/gh/CubicZebra/PicHost@master/misc/classification_and_anomaly_diff.jpg
    :name: classification and anomaly